 Regarding your changing taste buds, zinc (commonly found in beef) can affect your sense of taste and smell and if you notice any sensitivity of the taste buds, then you may not be getting enough zinc.
-You can choose to take supplements or opt for zinc-rich foods like whole grains, tofu, tempeh, legumes, nuts and seeds, as well as fortified breakfast cereals, and dairy products.
+You can choose to take supplements or opt for zinc-rich foods like whole grains, tofu, tempeh, legumes, nuts, and seeds, as well as fortified breakfast cereals and dairy products.
 Additionally, if you would choose to pick tofu as a red meat alternative, we recommend getting a tofu press to be able to make the best possible tofu for your dishes.

 Red meat protein alternatives

-Nuts, beans, legumes, and soy are each great sources of plant-based protein.
-Additionally, you can also opt for fish and even plant-based options that mimic the taste and texture of the meat can help to provide you with your protein intake.
+Nuts, beans, legumes, and soy are all great sources of plant-based protein.
+Additionally, you can also opt for fish and even plant-based options that mimic the taste and texture of the meat that can help to provide you with your protein intake.

 Bradbury, K. E., Murphy, N., & Key, T. J. (2020).
 Diet and colorectal cancer in UK Biobank: a prospective study.
 International journal of epidemiology, 49(1), 246-258. https://doi.org/10.1093/ije/dyz064